 Help, my retriever won’t fetch anymore!

-What to do when your hunting dog stops delivering the birds Retriever breeds, as their name suggests, generally have an innate desire to retrieve.
+When your hunting dog stops delivering birds Retriever breeds, as their name suggests, generally have an innate desire to retrieve.
 This can be fun for playing a game of fetch or exercising the dog, but there is also a more practical side.
-Retrievers make great duck dogs or gun dogs for […]
+Retrievers make great duck an upland bird dogs for hunters.
+Their natural desire […]

 Important commands for your retriever